bob's your uncle

 The Restaurant and Food Creator Operating System

-Most restaurant influencer programs fail for one reason:
+Most restaurant influencer programs fail for one reason: they’re one-offs.

-1) Start with inputs: Menu + Moments
+1) Start with inputs: Menu + moments

 If you don’t feed the system, it dies.